-The success of Apple, Amazon, Alphabet (parent company of Google), and Facebook has led to an exponential increase in their market worth, in turn delivering stunning returns for investors.
+The success of Apple, Amazon, Alphabet (parent company of Google), and Facebook has in recent years delivered stunning returns for investors.
 As of June 29, their collective worth was $6.66 trillion – 13 per cent more than the largest 100 British, 30 German and 40 French companies combined.1

 Figure 1: Big Tech stocks soar (combined market values $ billion)

 Source: Eikon Datastream, Aviva Investors’ calculations, as of June 2021

 Some commentators, such as David Teece, a global business professor at UC Berkeley’s Haas School of Business, see little need for regulators to get involved.
 He says if the opportunity to compete is kept wide open market forces will take care of dominance as smaller companies are more entrepreneurial and nimbler.2

 Big Tech, big problem

 Others are less convinced.
 According to Atlantic Equities technology analyst James Cordwell, there is now a widespread feeling Big Tech is a big problem.
 President Joe Biden’s appointment of Timothy Wu and Lina Khan looks like a decisive and seismic shift in attitudes within Washington.
 Both are antitrust lawyers who are prominent critics of the way Big Tech companies abuse their market power.